 RIVER TRIPS – RAFT/CANOE/KAYAK

 Floating the Rio Grande is the best seat in the house to see the wonders and diversity of the Big Bend.
 We have inflatable rafts, canoes and inflatable kayaks and can accomodate groups of 25-plus.
-For the Devil’s River, click here for our guide services on that beautiful water.
+We also offer the unique Devil’s River trips.

 The Rio does not keep a constant level year-round, so be sure to check with us for forecast conditions.
 Some favorite river runs are not always feasible if the current is low, and some areas may have up to class III or IV rapids, perhaps a little too much excitement for some.
 The best river levels are in late summer and fall, but there are times during the remainder of the year when an unexpected surge can create perfect conditions for days or weeks.